daveseah/good-code-examples/sources/browser-javascript/01-mvc/README.md

-# SPA MVC
+# Single Page Model-View-Controller Example

+Model-View-Controller (aka [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)) is one of the important _architectural patterns_ for software that has a graphical user interface.

-This is a set of source files based on Tania Rascia's [A simple MVC application in plain JavaScript](https://github.com/taniarascia/mvc/) tutorial.
-I've modified the project to work with my Parcel build configuration.
+This example uses a set of source files based on Tania Rascia's [A simple MVC application in plain JavaScript](https://github.com/taniarascia/mvc/) tutorial.
+I've also modified the project to work with my Parcel build configuration.

 ## Running

-_PREREQUISITE: complete the installation described on the [main README file][repo]_
+_PREREQUISITE: Make sure to [install](https://github.com/daveseah/good-code-examples/#installation) the build tools._

 ```
 cd good-code-examples